ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

 - can caputure from different types of network hardware
 - can capture from more than one interface simulatanroulsy
 - can capture from USB also (amazing)
+- underlging software is dumpcap
+- dumpcap --interface wlxcd... -F pcap -w http.pcap
+- capinfo may be used for filtering data
+- capinfo <file> -i for kbps of data (more infor here:https://www.wireshark.org/docs/wsug_html_chunked/AppToolscapinfos.html)

 ## User Datagram Protocol